The selection function of the Gaia DR3 open cluster census: Conclusions

-OCs have been widely catalogued for hundreds of years, but a thorough understanding of exactly how many are contained in a present-day catalogue had so far been elusive.
-Our work will enable a number of brand new, selection effect-corrected studies to be conducted.
-We briefly demonstrated one such utility of our selection function in this work, showing that the detectability of OCs is strongly impacted by their proper motion (i.e. speed and direction of Galactic orbit) -- showing that previous results that utilized cluster velocities directly will have derived biased properties about the cluster census.
-Our work will also enable better comparisons between the Milky Way and other galaxies, which is timely given recent strides in the cataloguing of extragalactic clusters, such as through the PHANGS survey \citep{MaschmannLee_2024}.
-Parameters such as the cluster age and mass function \citep[e.g.][]{Anders2021,HuntReffert_2024,AlmeidaMoitinho_2025} could now be derived as a function of Galactocentric radius, and compared against other galaxies.
+Open clusters have been widely catalogued for hundreds of years, but a thorough understanding of exactly how many are contained in a present-day catalogue had so far been elusive.
+Our work will enable a number of brand new, selection-effect-corrected studies to be conducted.
+We briefly demonstrated one such utility of our selection function in this work, showing that the detectability of OCs is strongly impacted by their proper motion (i.e. speed and direction of Galactic orbit) -- showing that previous results utilising cluster velocities directly will have derived biased properties about the cluster census.
+Our work will also enable better comparisons between the Milky Way and other galaxies, which is timely given recent strides in the cataloguing of extragalactic clusters such as through the PHANGS survey \citep{MaschmannLee_2024}.
+Parameters such as the cluster age and mass function \citep[e.g.][]{Anders2021,HuntReffert_2024,AlmeidaMoitinho_2025} could now be derived as a function of Galactocentric radius, and compared to other galaxies.

-Our fundamental objective with this short paper series was to investigate if the selection function of the OC census is computationally possible to derive.
-With this work, we hope to have resoundingly demonstrated that.
-We encourage future authors of cluster catalogues to use our methodology, and to continue to derive OC catalogue selection functions for their catalogues based on upcoming surveys and data releases.
+The fundamental objective of this short series was to investigate if the selection function of the OC census is computationally possible to derive.
+With this work, we hope we have demonstrated that concretely.
+We encourage future authors of cluster catalogues to use our methodology and to continue to derive OC-catalogue selection functions for their catalogues based on upcoming surveys and data releases.